How the new Pixel 6 and 6 Pro stack up to previous Google phones

 Although we’d need a whole review to answer that question (and trust us, it’s coming!), we also put together this quick comparison to show what you get with a Pixel 6 over the Pixel 5 and Pixel 4.

-Google Pixel 6
+Pixel 6

 Pixel 6 Pro